sxysxy/OIDN-python/README.md

 - OOP and pythonic style interfaces (**Not** bindings of original OIDN C++ APIs).

 # Update Log
-- 0.4 : CUDA device is supported now, torch.Tensor and cupy.ndarray could be passed as GPU buffers.
-Torch and CUPY are counted into optional dependencies.
+- 0.4 : CUDA device is supported now, torch.Tensor could be passed as GPU buffers.
+Torch is counted into optional dependencies.
 - 0.3.1alpha : Update to new oidn version 2.1.0.
 Only CPU device is supported at the moment.
 - 0.3alpha : Warp nearly full APIs of OIDN1.4.3 in oidn.h. (excluding buffer APIs, buffers are substituted numpy array), add function \_\_doc\_\_, to be comprehensively test.
 - 0.2.1 : Support win_amd64 and manylinux1_x86_64 platform.